-These mind blowing questions will have you scratching your head and thinking long into the night about the answers!
+These funny mind blowing questions will have you scratching your head and thinking long into the night about the answers!

 We might think we have all the answers, but with so many mind boggling questions out there, it’s obvious we don’t.
-We could have listed more than 101, but these are a few of the questions we believe will wrack your brain.
+We could have listed more than 101, but these are a few of the best we believe will wrack your brain.

 Mind Blowing Questions List